renzmann/fyda/README.md

 load it, transform it, and model it.

+## User guide

+You should [Read The Docs](https://ifydat.readthedocs.io/en/latest/) for all the goodies!

 ## Installation

 It is recommended that you use the Anaconda distribution of Python 3 with